IPS-LMU/octra/README.md

 1. Download the latest release from the releases page.``

-2. Copy the content of the ``dist`` folder to your http-server.
+2. Extract and Copy its content to your http-server.
 If you have already installed an older version of OCTRA, please notice to not override the old config folder.
 More information about upgrading can be found in the next section.

 3. Before you can use OCTRA, duplicate and rename the `appconfig_sample.json` to `appconfig.json` in the config folder.
 Please make sure, that you offer all translation files for any language you defined in config.json.